fassko/fassko.github.io/_posts/2019-12-27-graphql-advances-with-swift.md

   }
 ```

-When you use fragments in your Swift project queries then Apollo iOS SDK [generates separate result types](https://www.apollographql.com/docs/ios/fragments/).
+When you use fragments in your Swift project queries, Apollo iOS SDK [generates separate result types](https://www.apollographql.com/docs/ios/fragments/).
 It is a good way to divide UI, for instance, UITableViewCell or UICollectionViewCell.
-This way a child view can be reused and only depends on a parent - UITableView or UICollectionView.
+This way a child view can be reused and only depends on the parent - UITableView or UICollectionView.

 ## GraphQL scalar types in Swift